DCD have been shortlisted for a Mission Include mentoring award!

 Broadening horizons

-Above all else, the accountability that the program provided for me was the most valuable.
+Above all else, the accountability that the programme provided for me was the most valuable.
 It forced me to carve out consistent time to think about my future and gave me someone to report back to on my progress and thoughts.
-This program is a gift to your future self, and I couldn’t recommend it enough!
+This programme is a gift to your future self, and I couldn’t recommend it enough!

 Are you a dancer who is currently performing or have you already retired from your career on the stage?